-This is a warning sign that an ischemic stroke could occur.
-Please visit our section on Stroke as well as other online resources to learn more about TIAs.
+A TIA is a warning sign that an ischemic stroke could occur.
+Please visit the section on Stroke as well as other online resources to learn more about TIAs.

 Race and Ethnicity

-African Americans have the greatest risk of high blood pressure, and that increases the overall risk of heart disease and stroke.
-Hispanic and Asian/Pacific Islanders also have a higher risk of heart disease and stroke than Caucasians.
+African-Americans have the greatest risk of high blood pressure which increases the overall risk of heart disease and stroke.
+Hispanic and Asian/Pacific Islanders also have a higher risk of heart disease and stroke than whites.